IoT devices why they are prone to vulnerabilities and how to protect them

 - Runtime protection: Analyzes device firmware, maps correct OS and device software behavior, and then monitors this behavior at run time.
 Most of the current solutions are based on the Control Flow Integrity (CFI) mechanism.
 Companies offering this solution include Check Point (after acquiring Cymplify Security), Karamba Security, and Vdoo.
 Runtime protection solutions focus on the behavior of the device as a computer machine that follows certain computational rules.
 Deviations from the expected behavior are recognized, such as unauthorized writes to certain parts of the file system or firmware, or rogue processes that should not start.
 Runtime protection goes even deeper to identify attempts to intercept the control flow of each protected process in memory on the device itself, constantly instrumenting their execution and ensuring that their flow is not diverted by any type of attack.

-- On-chip protection – on-chip: this approach is followed by larger software companies and hardware manufacturers, offering device-level security as part of a wider ecosystem.
+- On-chip protection – this approach is followed by larger software companies and hardware manufacturers, offering device-level security as part of a wider ecosystem.
 These companies (including Microsoft, ARM) offer secure hardware platforms along with software security suites, so vendors build their products on a secure platform, taking advantage of a broad technological ecosystem.
 The protection mechanisms on the chip usually support TPM (Trusted Programmable Module) to store encryption keys as well as enclaves (such as Intel SGX), ARM TEE (Trusted Execution Environment).
 All of them are then bundled on a hardware platform and offered by the vendor as an SDK.
 These platforms then develop products with an integrated security layer.

 Some key tips are: